"Everything you can imagine is real."

 Despite Picasso's groundbreaking and unusual style, he had first received classical training in Barcelona and then Madrid.
 Picasso found inspiration in areas that were not typically documented within classical art, finding prostitutes and beggars to be his subjects.
 With his classical training behind him, Picasso began on a lifelong course of experimentation.

 Picasso and his friend Georges Braque are both attributed with the creation of cubism as they worked together to challenge the perception of modern art.
-Their first step towards cubism can be seen in the piece Les Demoiselles d’Avignon, which depicted 5 naked prostitutes in an abstract and blotchy style.
+Their first step towards cubism can be seen in the painting Les Demoiselles d'Avignon, which depicted 5 naked prostitutes in an abstract and blotchy style.
 The idea behind cubism was to portray the world from multiple viewpoints instead of just one, making their audience do the work, as they try to work out what they can see.